Come for a Visit, Stay for the Journey.

 You do not have to join the church in a formal way to worship, attend classes, participate in activities, and financially support the ministries of the church.
 All baptized persons, adults and children, are always welcome to receive Communion.
 We invite you to consider becoming a member of Trinity.
 There are several ways to do this, outlined below.

 If you are a member of another Episcopal congregation, or were ever confirmed in an Episcopal Church, you can transfer your membership.
 Provide Pastor Cass or the office with the name and location of the church and the approximate dates of your membership or, if you were confirmed there, the approximate date of confirmation, and we will send for a letter of transfer—or you may wish to contact your previous parish yourself.
 (We have a directory of all Episcopal Churches, with addresses and telephone numbers.)

-If you were baptized with water in the name of the Father, Son, and Holy Spirit, in any Christian denomination, you may become a “baptized member” of rhe Episcopal Church.
+The Episcopal Church considers that anyone who has been baptized with water in the name of the Father, Son and Holy Spirit, in any Church or denomination, is welcomed as a baptized member of the Episcopal Church.
 Just provide the Vicar with your birth date and place and your baptismal date and place.

 If you are a confirmed Anglican from, for example, the Church of England, provide the Rector with your birth date and place, baptismal date and place, and Confirmation date, place and bishop.

-Call the Rector to arrange a baptism.
+Please call the Rector to arrange a baptism.
 Baptisms are done at regularly scheduled services on Sundays and the feast days specified by the Book of Common Prayer (Baptism of Our Lord, Easter, Pentecost, and All Saints).
-Anyone baptized at Trinity Church is a “baptized member.”

 The Book of Common Prayer defines Confirmation as “the rite in which we express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop.”
 Confirmation classes are offered as needed.
 Any baptized adult, and any baptized youth in eighth grade or higher, is eligible.